Twitter for businesses: is it worth it?

 If you haven’t used Twitter before, you might need a quick crash course regarding what it entails.
 Twitter allows instant access to a variety of users both personal and professional: this includes big businesses, celebrities and experts in all fields.
 Once you’ve obtained a profile, you have the ability to tweet at anyone you desire.
 A tweet consists of 280-characters of text as well as the possibility to include images, videos or sound files.
 These parameters allow for a quick quip, opinion or response that can put you in conversation with journalists, friends, politicians, other business owners and professional marketers.
 Building relationships with those in your field is more than possible by way of Twitter's platform.

 Twitter currently has over 330 million active users.
 With a number that large, it’s easy to imagine how you could gain visibility and grow a diverse professional network.
-Not only does Twitter have an extensive amount of users, there is the ability for real time experience.
+Not only does Twitter have an extensive amount of users, there is the ability for a real-time experience.
 This is helpful for tracking current events as well as responding to customer service requests and queries.
-Another point worth mentioning is the search function on Twitter, allowing you to search all tweets on the topics of your choice.
-This might seem arbitrary, but is inherently important when looking for information about your business or field.
+Another point worth mentioning is the search function on Twitter, allowing you to search through all tweets on the topics of your choice.
+This might seem arbitrary but is inherently important when looking for information about your business or field.

 The ways Twitter can directly impact your business